AdoshiMatamoto/adrianmatei.com/_photostories/brienz-rothorn-trip.md

     title: "Or have a closer look at the lake church, spotted on your way up"
 ---

-A must do journey you need to take if you are in the Interlaken area of Switzerland.
+A journey you just need to make if you are in the Interlaken area of Switzerland.
 Once you reach the top you have amazing view on the Lake Brienz (German: Brienzersee) and the surrounding Swiss Alps, topping with Jungfrau, Mönch and Eiger.
   The trip up and down by the steam train is lots of fun too.
 But I'll the pictures speak for themselves: